Kakifrucht/HalfminerSystem/HalfminerCore/README.md

           - Price will be adjusted by a configurable amount every given amount (also configurable per group)
             - Shows original base price
             - Variance can be added to base price for more dynamic pricing
-      - Includes GUI, must be accessed via /sell command
+      - Includes GUI, can be accessed via */sell* command
-        - First line in GUI can be fully configured via customitems.txt and config to set a custom command per slot
+        - Header in GUI is fully configurable via ``customitems.txt`` and the config to set a custom command per slot
           - By default line will be filled with stained glass pane
-          - For example a custom button to toggle auto selling can be added
+          - For example: A custom button to toggle auto selling (*/sell auto*) can be added
-    - Custom revenue multiplier per player level (hms.level)
+    - Custom revenue multiplier per player level (``hms.level.x``)
-      - Randomly (depending on revenue) sends message about how much more revenue could have been made with higher rank
+      - Randomly (depending on revenue) sends message about how much more revenue could have been made with a higher level
     - Auto sells chests on inventory close
-      - Needs to be toggled
+      - Toggle via */sell auto* command
-    - Items with any item meta won't be sold
+    - Items that have an item meta won't be sold
   - SkillLevel
     - PvP based skilllevel system / ELO
     - Dynamic ELO determination
       - Auto derank on inactivity (when rank threshold is met)
-      - Doesn't count farmed kills
+      - Doesn't count farmed kills (via ``ModAntiKillfarming``)
-    - Adds level to scoreboard
+    - Shows level next to players name in scoreboard
-      - Colors the players name depending on skillgroup
+      - Colors the players name depending on skillgroup (*configurable*)
     - Sorts tablist in descending order
     - Support for staff members to always be on top of tablist
   - StaticListeners
-    - Removes quit message
+    - Removes player quit message
     - Keeps itemname of colored items in anvil
     - Commandfilter
-      - Disables commands in bed (teleport glitch)
+      - Disables commands in bed (prevent teleport glitches)
-      - Rewrites /pluginname:command to just /command
+      - Rewrites ``/pluginname:command`` to just ``/command``
-    - Disables tab completes that are too long, defaults to help instead
+    - Disables tab completes that are too long, defaults to ``/help`` instead
   - Stats
-    - Records lots of statistics about a player
+    - Records following statistics about a player in centralized storage from ``HalfminerSystem``
       - Online time
       - Last names
       - Kill/death count